Leo-Berman/Machine-Learning-Applications-In-Digital-Pathology/README.md

      . /data/isip/tools/GET_ENV.sh; # enable the isip conda environment

-     MLADP=<path to parent of github repo> # path to the parent directory of the cloned repo IMPORTANT DO NOT HAVE BACKSLASH AT END
+     MLADP=<path to github repo or whatever you renamed the github repo to > # path to the parent directory of the cloned repo IMPORTANT DO NOT HAVE BACKSLASH AT END

-     PYTHONPATH="$NEDC_NFC/lib:$MLADP/Machine-Learning-Applications-In-Digital-Pathology/nedc_mladp/lib:." # update Python path to contain requisite libraries
+     PYTHONPATH="$NEDC_NFC/lib:$MLADP/nedc_mladp/lib:." # update Python path to contain requisite libraries

      export MLADP PYTHONPATH # export those two environment variables